Octalbyte/tiny-keylogger/README.md

 # "pLEaSE SeND ThE CoMpIlEd vErSIon"

 No, anyone with a decent knowledge of general coding can build it.
+Do it yourself.